 The Adafruit Feather M0 Bluefruit LE is a good choice for use with MWorks' Firmata interface, particularly if you need to connect via Bluetooth Low Energy (BLE).
 The following steps detail how to prepare your board for this role.
 (If you're using a different board, see the general Firmata setup guide.)

 Update the BLE firmware.
 This is very important, as new boards purchased in 2019 are still shipping with BLE firmware from 2015, which is not adequate for MWorks' needs.

 Install support for the Feather M0 in the Arduino IDE.

 Install the Adafruit nRF51 BLE library.
 (Note: You can also install this via the Arduino IDE's Library Manager.
 Just be sure to install version 1.9.6 or later.)

-Install the latest version of the Firmata library: Download and decompress the source code, change the name of the source folder to "Firmata", and move it to
+Install the latest version of the Firmata library with MWorks extensions: Download and decompress the source code, change the name of the source folder to "Firmata", and move it to

 $HOME/Documents/Arduino/libraries(i.e. the same folder as